Kjersti Toppe: 2022

 In August, after the Ombudsman for Children expressed that children between 15 and 18 should be able to consent to doping tests on their own accord, Toppe later confirmed that her ministry would be looking into the issue.
-However, she did state that 15 to 18 year olds should have consent competence before consenting to a doping test, stating: "Like the Children's Ombudsman, I believe that there is a lot of evidence that children must be competent to consent to doping tests when they are between 15 and 18 years old.
-It is also the case that children today are of legal age according to health legislation when they are 16".
+However, she did state that 15 to 18 year olds should have consent competence before consenting to a doping test.
 She also remarked that the responsibility for changing doping test rules would fall under the Ministry of Culture.

 On 5 September, Toppe issued an apology to parents who had been wrongly reported by schools to the Child Welfare Services and called it "what they've been through, was a massive mistake".

 On 30 September, Toppe revealed that 96 million NOK of the 2023 state budget would be used to invest in activities for children who require help to partake in activities.

 In October, Toppe called for child welfare services activist Rune Fardal to delete videos of vulnerable children on the internet.
 She also called for him to not repeat his offences, but also admitted that his activism was a response to a poor maintained child welfare service.
 Fardal himself said that he has released the videos of the children with their parents' permission had yet to receive any calls for him to remove any of them.

 On 25 October, she expressed that angry consumers and branch norms could assist retail shop companies in the fight against shrink inflation.
 She also confirmed that the government hadn't looked on the issue yet.

 As the government's budget negotiations with the Socialist Left Party commenced in November, opposition parties, the Red Party and the Christian Democrats criticised the government for not increasing the child benefits like other measures to counter the rise in prices.
 Toppe agreed with their sentiment, but argued that the government had already put important measures for children's interests, including in the new state budget.

 On 16 November, Toppe announced that the government would launch an investigation into reports of foreign adoptions that were illegal.
 More specifically, the investigation would look into the adoption system.
 Toppe herself expressed that there was no suspicion of any adoptions being illegal.

+2023

 In January 2023, Toppe expressed concerns for the low birth rate numbers in the country, and that the government was particularly concerned about the developments in the districts.
 On another hand, she did however praise the improvements of parental allowances for both students and other women who hasn't been allowed parental allowance.